- The importance of rapid prototyping in the development of new medical devices

 Choose a good medical device manufacturer

-Our rapid prototyping and sewing creation process is simple: we meet with you, review product implementation documentation and recommend materials, create patterns and prototype solutions.
-We will immediately adjust the pattern and update the sewing solution as needed.
-For all sewn products, we can provide the perfect solution for your project starting from a simple sketch or DXF file.
-From the product realization document, we are able to efficiently determine the appropriate material and testing standards for the project.
+Our rapid prototyping and sewing creation process are simple: we meet with you, review the product implementation documentation, and recommend materials, creation patterns, and prototype solutions.
+We will immediately adjust patterns and update sewing solutions as needed.
+For all sewn products, we can provide the perfect solution for your project from a simple sketch or DXF file.
+We can efficiently determine the appropriate materials and test criteria from the product realization documentation for the project.

-We employ the most appropriate manufacturing techniques and advanced manufacturing methods throughout the medical device product development and engineering process.
-We also streamline production by working with supply chain partners early in the process to leverage their expertise.
+We use the most appropriate manufacturing technologies and advanced manufacturing methods throughout the entire process of medical device product development and engineering.
+We also streamline production by working with our supply chain partners early in the process to leverage their expertise.

 At TPI Custom Solutions, we are always committed to working closely with our customers to provide the best possible solution.
 Our expertise in medical device product development and sewing allows us to develop the most challenging custom concepts.
-Examples of our medical equipment items include respirator bags to carry portable ventilators, CPAP headgears, and military medical bags with stretchers.
+Our medical equipment program includes respirator kits for carrying portable ventilators, CPAP helmets, and military medical kits with stretchers.

-For more information, please contact us Elimold today so we can help you with your specific medical device product development requirements
+Contact us today to help you with specific medical device product development requirements.